elliothatch/hypermedium/README.md

 yarn add hypermedium @hypermedium/core
 ```

-Although not strictly required, you should always use the `@hypermedium/core` plugin, as it provides many extremely useful features for building almost any website.
+Although not strictly required, you should always use the `@hypermedium/core` plugin, as it provides many useful features for building most websites.

 Other useful plugins:
  - `@hypermedium/markdown` - markdown to HTML rendering
  - `@hypermedium/sass` - SASS to CSS compiler

+## Plugin File
-Your website is itself a Hypermedium plugin.
+Your website is a Hypermedium plugin.
 Before you do anything, you need to make a plugin file.
-In the root of your project, create `index.js`:
+In the root of your project directory, create `index.js`:

 ```javascript
 module.exports = {